deepfence/ThreatMapper/docs/docs/cloudscanner/aws.md

     ```
 4. Download the helm chart values for depfence-cloud-scanner chart to file **cloud-scanner.yaml**
     ```
-    helm show values cloud-scanner/deepfence-cloud-scanner --version THREATMAPPER_VERSION > cloud-scanner.yaml
+    helm show values cloud-scanner/deepfence-cloud-scanner --version CLOUD_SCANNER_HELM_CHART_VERSION > cloud-scanner.yaml
     ```
-5. Update the deepfence-cloud-scanner helm chart values with deepfence key and console url, add service account annotation and service account name in **cloud-scanner.yaml** as shown in the example below
+5. Update the following values in the values.yaml.
+Add service account annotation and service account name in **cloud-scanner.yaml** as shown in the example below
     ```yaml
+    image:
+      # ThreatMapper
+      repository: quay.io/deepfenceio/cloud_scanner_ce

+    # Format: deepfence.customer.com or 123.123.123.123
+    managementConsoleUrl: ""

+    # Auth: Get Deepfence api key from UI -> Settings -> User Management
+    deepfenceKey:
+      key: ""

+    cloudAccount:
+      # Organization root account ID
+      accountID: ""
+      # Account name (Optional, for easy identification.
+Not required in organization deployment.)
+      accountName: ""

+      cloudProvider: "aws"
+      # AWS region
+      region: "us-east-1"

+      # Policy set for Cloud Scanner in CloudFormation / terraform
+      # arn:aws:iam::aws:policy/ReadOnlyAccess / arn:aws:iam::aws:policy/SecurityAudit
+      cloudScannerPolicy: "arn:aws:iam::aws:policy/SecurityAudit"

+      # Optional: AWS account ID where the helm chart is deployed, in case it is different from cloudAccount.accountID
+      deployedAccountID: ""

+      # For Organization deployment:

+      # Is this organization deployment or single account deployment?
+      isOrganizationDeployment: true

+      # Organization root account ID
+      # Should be same as cloudAccount.accountID
+      organizationAccountID: ""

+      # Role name.
+The name should be same across all accounts in the Organization deployment.
+      # Role ARN example: arn:aws:iam::123456789012:role/deepfence-cloud-scanner-role
+      # Role name in this case is deepfence-cloud-scanner-role
+      roleName: ""

     serviceAccount:
       # Specifies whether a service account should be created
       create: true